 Saturday, June 23 - 9-1pm - Arlington Mill Farmer’s Market, 909 S Dinwiddie Street

 Saturday, June 30 - 8-noon - Arlington Farmer’s Market, 14th and N Uhle Street

 Tuesday, July 10 - 4-7pm - Crystal City Farmer’s Market, 18th and Crystal Drive

 Sunday, July 29 - 9-1pm - Fairlington Farmer’s Market, 3308 S Stafford Street

 Thursday, August 2 - 4-7pm - Ballston Mega Market, Welburn Square, Ballston Metro at 901 Fairfax Drive

-Marcella provided five different black line illustrations that you can choose to watercolor in your own way: an Arlington seed planting chart with an illustration of vegetables in one of the four seasons, or a map of the Arlington Community Gardens.
+Marcella provided five different black line illustrations that you can choose to watercolor in your own way: Arlington seed planting charts that reveal the diversity of the County through a broad selection of vegetables grown in our community gardens in one of the four seasons, or a map of the Arlington Community Gardens.